A Moment Lost to Time: The World Heritage Missions Collection

 Path 1: The Institutional Patron – Acquiring a Limited Edition Set

-For the corporation, institution, or individual seeking to make a lasting statement of commitment to San Antonio’s heritage, acquiring a museum-grade set of the five Missions is the premier choice.
-Sets are available in three limited-edition scales: Grand Scale ($500,000), Public Scale ($200,000), and Private Scale ($60,000).
+Corporations, institutions, or individuals who want to show their commitment to San Antonio’s heritage can choose a museum-quality set of the five Missions.
+These sets come in three limited-edition sizes: Grand Scale ($500,000), Public Scale ($200,000), and Private Scale ($60,000).
 Each patron receives a magnificent 40″ x 66″ framed commemorative art piece that documents their contribution.

 To provide complete transparency and detail for this opportunity, please review the complete project archives: